-Mr. Wally Muehl, Publics Works Engineer at the Coastal Systems Station, was evaluating power sources to protect the Naval Diving and Salvage Training Center bulkhead when he focused on photovoltaics.
-Although there are 10 other impressed current cathodic protection systems installed on the docks, all are powered by a continuous power source with the current rectified to DC.
+Mr. Wally Muehl, Electrical/Mechanical Engineer at the Coastal Systems Station, was evaluating power sources to protect the Naval Diving and Salvage Training Center bulkhead when he focused on photovoltaics.
+Although there were 10 other impressed current cathodic protection systems installed on the docks, all were powered by a continuous power source with the current rectified to DC.
+Of these 10 systems, eight were down from 1 to 1 1/2 years due to rectifier failures and/or the power source secured due to construction and as a result no corrosion protection was provided.
+PVCPSYS's would have continued to provide power and corrosion protection and would not have been affected by these type power outages.